Deseteral/resistere/README.md

 ## ⚙️ Hardware

-I've made this for myself and while it's fairly configurable, it does require specific hardware combination to work:
+I've done this project for myself and while it's fairly configurable, it does require specific hardware combination to work:

-- Any Tesla vehicle that can be controlled via Bluetooth.
 - Sofar HYD 5-20KTL-3PH inverter with Wi-Fi data logger (but it should work with any inverter that outputs the Modbus data in similar way).
 - Linux-based device with Bluetooth Low Energy connectivity (like Raspberry Pi Zero 2 W).
+- Any Tesla vehicle that can be controlled via Bluetooth.

-Adding support for other inverters should be easy, provided you can connect to them and read current energy production and consumption.
+Adding support for other inverters should be easy, provided you can connect to them and read or calculate energy surplus.

 ## 📄 Configuration